informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 Table1(K1,C1) <- AssociationTable(FK1, FK2) -> Table2(K2,C2)
 and the current tuples are from Table2 with k2 = "2" and k2 = "3".
-With origFKRData = {"k1": "1"} this function will return a set of success and error responses for delete requests to AssociattionTable with FK1 = "1" as a part of the path and FK2 = "2" and FK2 = "3"
+With origFKRData = {"k1": "1"} this function will return a set of success and error responses for delete requests to AssociationTable with FK1 = "1" as a part of the path and FK2 = "2" and FK2 = "3"
 as the filters that define the set and how they are related to Table1.

 To make sure a deletion occurs only for the tuples specified, we need to verify each reference path that